video-fm/video-fm.github.io/README.md

-# LASER Paper Website
+# VINE Project Website

-This project is a website showcasing the paper titled "LASER: A Neuro-Symbolic Framework for Learning Spatio-Temporal Scene Graphs with Weak Supervision."
+This project is a website showcasing VINE - a foundation model for video understanding.

 ## Authors
 - Jiani Huang